puppeteer/puppeteer/docs/api/puppeteer.frame.hover.md

 # Frame.hover() method

+Hovers the pointer over the center of the first element that matches the `selector`.

-### Signature:
+### Signature

 ```typescript
 class Frame {
   hover(selector: string): Promise<void>;
 }
 ```

-Hovers the pointer over the center of the first element that matches the `selector`.

 ## Parameters